 According to the IUCN Red List of Threatened Species the current population of Sarawak Langurs is estimated at approximately 200-500 and the species is listed as critically endangered.

 However, no one really knows the population as no recent research has been conducted at any of the four key sites.

-The population of the red morph at Maludam is presumed to be around 300 individuals.
+The population of the red morph at Maludam is around 300 individuals.
 The current populations at other sites are unknown as previous research at these locations was conducted years ago.

 Research conducted at Samunsan in 2004 & 2005 indicated there were around 120 Sarawak Langurs living there.
-There are, however, no population estimates for Tanjung Datu or Similajau.
+There are no population estimates for Tanjung Datu or Similajau.